mildred/caribou/docs/bytecode.md

 ## Instruction Formats

-There are three different instruction formats in Caribou.
-They are defined below.
+Caribou doesn't use a rigid instruction format.
 Opcodes are always 8-bits, and always start the instruction.
+We offload instruction decoding responsibilities to the instructions themselves.
+They'll fetch an integer if they want it, a register if they want it.
+Additionally, they'll fetch them in whatever order they feel like.
+That said, our instructions will be in one of the three forms below.

 ### ABC